styled-components/styled-components-website/sections/faqs/migration-v5.md

   - `stylisPlugins`

 > Note: The object-form `.attrs({})` syntax that was deprecated in v4 is removed in v5.
 Use function-form attrs instead `.attrs(props => ({}))` (you should have been seeing console warnings to make this update ahead of time.)

+Check out the [official announcement post](https://medium.com/styled-components/389747abd987) for more information and to learn about what went into v5!